williamchanrico/c-syn-scan-network/README.md

 # c-syn-scan-network
-C program to scan if a port if open by sending SYN packet to all IP(s) in a network
+C program to scan if some ports are open by sending SYN packets to all IP(s) in a network

 ## Usage
 Need root permission